Family Lawyers Adelaide | Divorce & Family Matters

 What should I do if I want to separate from my partner?

-It is important to update yourself on the family finances including the superannuation, mortgage and bank account balances of both partners.
+It is important to update yourself on your current asset and liability situation – including superannuation, mortgages, personal loans and bank account balances in both yours and your partner’s names.
 This knowledge will help ensure that you get your fair share of the asset pool in your property settlement.

 You should also consider meeting with a solicitor from Scammell & Co. prior to separation.
 We can advise you of your rights and provide an early estimate of how the law would divide the assets of the relationship.
 With this knowledge, you will be able to begin discussions with your partner with confidence.